 We are continuously monitoring the developments with the original Covid-19 and its variants.
 Airlines and hotels have already instituted health protocols for all current travelers.
-We are witnessing the administering of the covid vaccine, and keeping a watchful eye on how all this may impact our planned journey to South Africa later in October 2021.
+We are witnessing the administering of the covid vaccine, and keeping a watchful eye on how all this may impact our planned journey to South Africa in October 2022.

 Your health is our main priority and while travel with restrictions is currently possible we can assure you that if we cannot travel in October we will plan to move the trip again if necessary to ensure a safe and enjoyable experience in South Africa.
 We will update all on a regular basis.

 Travel increases your chances of getting and spreading COVID-19.
 CDC recommends that you do not travel at this time.

 Before you travel, get tested with a viral test 1–3 days before your trip.